-- 7.37.1 The licensee shall provide radiation safety instruction, initially and at least annually, to personnel caring for patients or human research subjects that have received therapy with a radioactive drug, and cannot be released in accordance with 7.26. - 7.37.2 The instruction required by 7.37.1 shall be appropriate for the duties of the personnel and include: - 7.37.2.1 Patient or human research subject control; - 7.37.2.2 Visitor control, to include the following: - (1) Routine visitation to hospitalized individuals in accordance with Part 4 of these regulations; - (2) Contamination control; - (3) Waste control; and - (4) Notification of the RSO, or his or her designee, and the authorized user if the patient or the human research subject dies or has a medical emergency.
+7.37.1 A licensee shall provide radiation safety instruction, initially and at least annually, to personnel caring for patients or human research subjects who cannot be released in accordance with 7.26.
+To satisfy this requirement, the instruction must be commensurate with the duties of the personnel and include:

-7.37.3 A licensee shall keep a record of individuals receiving instruction required by 7.37.1 and maintain such records for 3 years.
-The record shall include a list of the topics covered, the date of instruction, the name(s) of the attendee(s), and the name(s) of the individual(s) who gave the instruction.
+- 7.37.1.1 Patient or human research subject control; - 7.37.1.2 Visitor control, including: - (1) Routine visitation to hospitalized individuals in accordance with Part 4, Section 4.14.1.1 of these regulations; and - (2) Visitation authorized in accordance with Part 4, Section 4.14.2; - 7.37.1.3 Contamination control; - 7.37.1.4 Waste control; and - 7.37.1.5 Notification of the RSO, or his or her designee, and an authorized user if the patient or the human research subject has a medical emergency or dies. - 7.37.2 A licensee shall retain a record of individuals receiving safety instructions required by 7.37 and maintain such records for 3 years.
+The record must include a list of the topics covered, the date of the instruction, the name(s) of the attendee(s), and the name(s) of the individual(s) who provided the instruction.

-7.38 Safety Precautions.
+7.38 Safety precautions.

-- 7.38.1 For each patient or human research subject receiving radiopharmaceutical therapy and hospitalized for compliance with 7.26, a licensee shall: - 7.38.1.1 Quarter the patient or the human research subject either in: - (1) A private room with a private sanitary facility; or - (2) A room, with a private sanitary facility, with another individual who also has received similar radiopharmaceutical therapy and who cannot be released in accordance with 7.26; and - 7.38.1.2 Visibly post the patient's or the human research subject's door with a "Caution: Radioactive Material" sign and note on the door or on the patient's or the human research subject's chart where and how long visitors may stay in the patient's or the human research subject's room; - 7.38.1.3 Either monitor material and items removed from the patient's or the human research subject's room to determine that their radioactivity cannot be distinguished from the natural background radiation level with a radiation detection survey instrument set on its most sensitive scale and with no interposed shielding, or handle such materials and items as radioactive waste. - 7.38.2 A licensee shall notify the RSO, or his or her designee, and the authorized user immediately if the hospitalized patient dies or has a medical emergency and notify the Department as required by 7.39.
+- 7.38.1 For each patient or human research subject who cannot be released under 7.26, a licensee shall: - 7.38.1.1 Quarter the patient or the human research subject either in: - (1) A private room with a private sanitary facility; or - (2) A room, with a private sanitary facility, with another individual who also has received therapy with unsealed radioactive material and who also cannot be released in accordance with 7.26; and - 7.38.1.2 Visibly post the patient's or the human research subject's room with a "Radioactive Materials" sign. - 7.38.1.3 Note on the door or in the patient's or the human research subject's chart where and how long visitors may stay in the patient's or the human research subject's room; and - 7.38.1.4 Either monitor material and items removed from the patient's or the human research subject's room to determine that their radioactivity cannot be distinguished from the natural background radiation level with a radiation detection survey instrument set on its most sensitive scale and with no interposed shielding, or handle the materials and items as radioactive waste. - 7.38.2 A licensee shall notify the RSO, or his or her designee, and an authorized user as soon as possible if the patient or human research subject has a medical emergency or dies.

-7.39 Emergency Notification.
+7.39 Reserved.